vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 ![Promises](./promise.jpg)

-## Sycnhronous execution
+## Synchronous execution
-Traditionally, javascript code is executed synchronously.
+Traditionally, the javascript code is executed synchronously.
 The code is executed from top to bottom, line by line.
-The execution flow continues to the next line only when the exectuion of the previous line is fully finished.
+The execution flow continues to the next line only when the execution of the previous line is fully finished.

 ```javascript
 console.log("First");